aws-controllers-k8s/ec2-controller/README.md

-# ACK service controller for Amazon Elastic Compute Cloud (EC2)
+# Test ACK service controller for Amazon Elastic Compute Cloud (EC2)

 This repository contains source code for the AWS Controllers for Kubernetes (ACK) service controller for Amazon EC2.